wolvinemore/FinalProject-KadinHeacock/README.md

 ### Executing program

+Run this command to start the server on your local host machine.
 ```
-flask --app flaskr run to start the server on your local host machine.
+flask --app flaskr
 ```

 ### Output

-This should create 5 graphs in Charts for each of the 5 stocks.
+This should create a website that would allow you to insert indicators of compromise(IOC) data and share it with others.
+As well as share detailed information about the cyber threat you are researching.
+The website also allows users to register an account and then login with said account.

 ## Author